from small one page howto to huge articles all in one place

 DESCRIPTION

-getxattr() retrieves the value of the extended attribute identified by name and associated with the given path in the file system.
-The length of the attribute value is returned.
+getxattr() retrieves the value of the extended attribute identified by name and associated with the given path in the filesystem.
+The attribute value is placed in the buffer pointed to by value; size specifies the size of that buffer.
+The return value of the call is the number of bytes placed in value.

 lgetxattr() is identical to getxattr(), except in the case of a symbolic link, where the link itself is interrogated, not the file that it refers to.